 TripAdvisor is king when it comes to reviews but it is not very personal.
 Having an experience shared by someone real can go a long way, especially with a travel blogger that has a good following.
 Even if he or she doesn’t have a large reach you can still use that content to your advantage which I will get into shortly.

 This all sounds great, right?
-Then why is their a black cloud forming around working with a travel blogger?
+Then why is there a black cloud forming around working with a travel blogger?

 Where it’s going wrong